southworks/aws-cdi-samples/samples/html-motion-graphics-overlay/README.md

 ```
 ![alt text](doc-assets/pipeline-windows.png "Composer Video Pipeline Tools")

+> **Note**: To stop the pipeline and unload the running applications, press 'q' in the CHANNEL TRANSMITTER and CHANNEL RECEIVER windows.
+Pressing 'q' in the COMPOSER and ENCODER windows will not always shut down the applications depending on the parameters that were used to start the pipeline.
+In that case, press CTRL + C to cancel them.

 ---
 ### Adding an Overlay
 Next, you can add an overlay to the video, for example, using an HTML source loaded from a local disk file.